unicode-org/icu/tools/cldr/cldr-to-icu/lib/README.txt

   -DlocalRepositoryPath=. \
   -Dfile=<CLDR_ROOT>/tools/java/libs/utilities.jar

-And if you have updated one of these libraries, run:
+And if you have updated one of these libraries then from the main project directory (i.e. the parent of this directory) run:

 $ mvn dependency:purge-local-repository -DsnapshotsOnly=true

-If you choose to update the version number, then remember to update the root pom.xml.
+If you choose to update the version number of the snapshot, then remember to update the root pom.xml, but this is unlikely to be necessary.